Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: : Cross-level Verification Using a Replacement Kernel

 \subsection{Replacement Kernel}

 Our kernel supports the \gls{tlm} concepts of \symsysc{} with improvements in the event notification system.
-However, it's main benefit are the added \gls{rtl} concepts of static sensitivity, the clock, and signals and ports as well as the delta cycles to mimic their value updates.
+However, its main benefit are the added \gls{rtl} concepts of static sensitivity, the clock, and signals and ports as well as the delta cycles to mimic their value updates.
 These make the verification of \gls{rtl} peripherals possible.
-Processes can be made reactive to event notifications or signal/port value changes during module instantiation with the sensitivity list.
-Using the \texttt{<<} operator, the sensitivity list extends the events/signals/ports for which a process (defined with \texttt{SC\_METHOD}/\texttt{SC\_THREAD}) listens to.
-During the simulation, these entities can register themselves with the scheduler for updates.
-The accumulated processes are called only upon actually getting updated.
-The scheduler's simulation of a time step was also expanded to imitate the \textit{evaluate-update-delta} cycle known from the original \systemc{} kernel~\cite{systemc}.
-A time step ends when there are no actions left for the current simulation time.
-Signals hold their possible new value, if they have already been registered for a value change, alongside the current one.
-This value can be written to (triggering an update request) or read from (returning the current, not the possibly waiting value).
-Ports do not have a concept of their own value, instead storing a pointer to the signal they are bound to.
+Processes can be made reactive to event notifications or signal/port value changes during module instantiation.
+Each event/signal/port entity collects its reactive processes locally.
+If an entity has a update during the simulation, the update is executed in the corresponding time step.
+For this, the scheduler retrieves the entity's waiting processes, and executes them.
+Signals and ports transmit values in and out of modules, and are therefore heavily intertwined.
 The clock is a signal which continuously writes its own value according to the duty cycle specified by the user.
+To ensure that processes always read the correct signal update, each time step simulation is split into the \textit{evaluation-update-delta} cycles known from the original \systemc~\cite{systemc}.
+The above-mentioned improvement to \symsysc's~\cite{pascal-symsys} event notification system stems from (1) the events collecting all waiting processes (instead of only one), and (2) the scheduler's retrieval of waiting processes from the event at time of update, instead of at time of notification.